Reeska/webthings/README.md

 Webthings
 =========

-A piece of my tools development for web like JS libraries, framework and others things web.
+A piece of my tools development for web like JS libraries, framework and others web stuff.